jcu-cp3003-mobilemarket/mobile-market/README.md

-private shopping cart --> shopping cart is allowed only customers who already login prevent access to invalid  and file --> redirect when error 404 happen favourite button work well --> show how many people favourite to the product and show is he/she already favourite
+private shopping cart --> shopping cart is allowed only customers who already login prevent access to invalid  and file --> redirect when error 404 happen favourite button work well --> show how many people favourite to the product and show is he/she already favourite adminpanel--> can configuire and update data for website all images can be changed from admin panel all contact addresses can be changed from admin panel admin can create event that will remaind him later

+need to set appropriate memory_limit" or "upload_max_filesize"in php.ini
 ..communication between product and cart improved..